sheacon/carl_tracker/README.md

 This project contains a bash script that collects Apple AirTag data on a regular interval and a Jupyter Notebook for creating maps from that data.

 I developed this to track my outdoor cat [Carl](https://www.instagram.com/carl37209/).

+Disclaimer:
-Note that the tracking adheres to [Apple's privacy standards](https://www.apple.com/newsroom/2022/02/an-update-on-airtag-and-unwanted-tracking/) and only user-owned AirTags can be tracked.
+Tracking adheres to [Apple's privacy standards](https://www.apple.com/newsroom/2022/02/an-update-on-airtag-and-unwanted-tracking/) and only user-owned AirTags can be tracked.

 ![carl](images/carl.jpg)